What to Eat & Drink in Madrid

 Some say churros is a breakfast food, we say breakfast, lunch, dinner, any time of the day, besides as a wise woman once said 'Why would anybody ever eat anything besides breakfast food?'.
-Luckily, we were staying near Maestro Churrero and it did not disappoint.
+Lucky for us, we were staying near Maestro Churrero and it did not disappoint.

 *NOTE - Churros are vegan but chocolate they serve most often is not.